Subdirectly irreducible medial quandles: Introduction

 Here, our aim is to further develop the structure theory of medial quandles and to apply the theory to classify all subdirectly irreducible medial quandles.

 An algebra is called \emph{simple} if it has exactly two congruence relations (i.e., equivalence relations invariant with respect to the operations).
 Finite simple quandles were classified independently in \cite{AG,J82b}.
-Since the orbit decomposition provides a congruence, simple quandles with more than two elements must be connected, hence, in the medial case, they must be Alexander quandles.
+The only two-element simple quandle is a \emph{projection} quandle satisfying the identity $x\ast y\approx y$.
+Since the orbit decomposition provides a congruence, simple quandles with more than two elements must be connected, hence, in the medial case, they must be Alexander quandles \cite[Theorem 7.3]{HSV}.
 As a special case of the classification, we obtain that a finite medial quandle $Q$ is simple if and only if $Q$ is the Alexander quandle $(\Z_p^k,M)$ where $p$ is a prime and $M$ is the companion matrix of an irreducible monic polynomial in $\mathbb F_p[t]$.

 An algebra $A$ is called a \emph{subdirect product} of algebras $S_i$, $i\in I$, if it embeds into the direct product $\prod_{i\in I} S_i$ in a way that every projection $A\to S_i$ is onto.
 An algebra $S$ is called \emph{subdirectly irreducible} (SI) if it admits no non-trivial subdirect representation.
 Birkhoff's theorem says that every algebra in a variety $\mathcal V$ embeds in a subdirect product of SI algebras from $\mathcal V$.
+Therefore, knowledge of SI algebras in a given variety provides a powerful tool for representation.
 An easy-to-use criterion of subdirect irreducibility is provided by the following: an algebra $S$ is subdirectly irreducible if and only if the intersection of all non-trivial congruences, called the \emph{monolith congruence}, is non-trivial.
 In particular, every simple algebra is SI.
 See \cite[Section 3.3]{Ber} for details.